SensoftInc/spidar-sdk/docs/power.rst

 (Status Code: 4001)

 This status code is returned for any of the following reasons:

-    - The connected GPR device is not powered on
+    - The connected GPR device is not powered on.
-    - The specified GPR device is not connected
+    - The specified GPR device is not connected.

 GPR Type Not Supported